HeavyMetalAdmin/el7-server/README.md

 suitable SSH key (see above) on the machine.

 **ADVICE:** It is advised you keep a second SSH connection open to the server so you can rescue the setup in case you lock yourself out of the system.
+Only close this second SSH connection when you can connect to the server via the above provided SSH configuration.

 **NOTE:** To remove the rate limiting run:
 ```